colmjude/cgt/app/data/resources.md

 * [Diginomica - If the UK gets Government-as-a-platform right, ‘government’ will never be the same again](http://diginomica.com/2015/02/04/uk-gets-government-platform-right-government-will-never/)
 * [Oreilly - Government As a Platform](http://chimera.labs.oreilly.com/books/1234000000774/ch02.html)
 * [Computer weekly, GDS hints at future approach to governemnt as a platform](http://www.computerweekly.com/news/2240238405/GDS-hints-at-future-approach-to-government-as-a-platform)
+* [7 steps to GaaP heaven](http://central-government.governmentcomputing.com/features/seven-steps-to-gaap-heaven-4540990) - a quote relevant to our outcomes, "there is a need for a clearer expression of the real value, making some conversations potentially 'a little less digital and a bit more business-like.'"

 ##Performance management
 * [Criticism and ineffective feedback](https://kateheddleston.com/blog/criticism-and-ineffective-feedback)